 Consistency in regards to sleep can make a huge difference in your quality of sleep.
 Try to establish a consistent sleep routine; go to bed and wake up at the same time everyday regardless of your schedule for the day.
 Doing so, will help to regulate your internal clock; helping you to feel well rested and awake at the appropriate times throughout the day.
 This will also help to notify your body when it's time to rest.

 NO!
 Sleeping pills disturb sleep more than help you sleep.
-Sleeping pills are hightly addictive and only mask the cause of your sleeping problems.
-Developing a healthy sleeping pattern can be difficult, but the benefits emensely outweigh the immediate gratification that sleeping pills can provide.
+Sleeping pills are highly addictive and only mask the cause of your sleeping problems.
+Developing a healthy sleeping pattern can be difficult, but the benefits immensely outweigh the immediate gratification that sleeping pills can provide.

 Sleep fuels every one of our daily functions!
 Proper sleep helps us function at our optimal level; to think clearly, react quickly and to process, retain and remember information.
 Sleep effects our mood, our ability to handle stress and controls the replenishment of many of our essential chemicals.
-While we sleep, our bodies restore, rejuvinate and repair our bodies.
+While we sleep, our bodies are restored, rejuvenated and repaired.
 You could argue that getting good sleep is the most important and most basic thing you can do to keep yourself healthy.

 When asking this question, it is important to know why sleep is so important [see above].